Registrar

 H. To appropriate officials in a health or safety emergency if knowledge of the information is necessary to protect the health or safety of the student or other individuals.

-J. If the disclosure is limited to directory information.
+M. If the disclosure is limited to directory information.
 Union College has defined directory information to include the following: name, address (campus, home, email), telephone numbers, date and place of birth, academic fields of study, dates of attendance, enrollment status, photographs, participation in recognized activities and sports, degrees earned and awards received, weight and height of athletic team members, most previous educational agency or institution attended, or other similar information.
 The College may publicize or respond to requests for such information at its discretion.
 However, the use of these records for commercial or political purposes is prohibited unless approved by the Vice President for Academic Affairs.
 Currently enrolled students may request that directory information be withheld from disclosure by making a request, in writing, to the Dean of Students Office or Office of the Registrar.
-The College assumes that failure on the part of the student to specifically request the withholding of any directory information indicates approval of disclosure.
+Once a student has submitted such a request, the student’s directory information will not be disclosed (unless disclosure is otherwise permitted by FERPA) until the student provides written instruction to change this status.

-3. The right to request amendment of a student education record that the student believes is inaccurate.
+3. The right to request amendment of a student education record.

-A student who wishes to ask the college to amend a record should write the Office of the Registrar or Dean of Students, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+Students have a right to challenge the content of their education records if they consider the information contained therein to be inaccurate, misleading, or in violation of their rights of privacy.
+A student who wishes to ask the College to amend a record should write to the Office of the Registrar or Dean of Students, clearly identify the part of the record the student wants changed, and specify why it should be changed.

-If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right of a hearing.
+If the hearing results in a final determination not to amend the record, the student will be permitted to place a statement with the record commenting on the contested information, stating his, her or their disagreement with the decision not to amend the record, or both.

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by Union College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: